FDTD

 results.PlotDFTMonitor('MyDFTMonitor1',field='Ey')

-Splitter - Field over Device Strucutre Outline
+Splitter - Field over Device Structure Outline

 For this example we are going to simulate a splitter (splitter.gds) and